 Babies are born knowing when they’re hungry and when they’re full, and their hunger can change from day to day or even hour to hour.
-By learning and listening to your baby’s hunger and fullness cues (i.e. feeding him when he’s hungry and stopping when he’s full), you can trust he will get the nutrition he needs to grow.
-Responding to his cues also teaches him to eat when he’s hungry—not because “it’s time”—and lets him know that you are there to keep him safe and sound.
+By learning and listening to your baby’s hunger and fullness cues (i.e. feeding them when they're hungry and stopping when they're full), you can trust they will get the nutrition they need to grow.
+Responding to your baby's cues also teaches them to eat when they're hungry—not because “it’s time”—and lets them know that you are there to keep them safe and sound.

-- Rooting (looking for the nipple with his mouth)
+- Rooting (looking for the nipple with their mouth)

 - Making sucking motions and noises

-- Sucking on his fingers or putting his fist in his mouth
+- Sucking on their fingers or putting their fist in their mouth

 - Breathing fast

-Crying is a late hunger cue, so try feeding your baby when he shows these early signs.
-By following these cues, you’ll discover his natural schedule.
+Crying is a late hunger cue, so try feeding your baby when they show these early signs.
+By following these cues, you’ll discover they're natural schedule.

-Until your baby can tell you what he wants, follow your instincts because you know your baby best.
+Until your baby can tell you what they want, follow your instincts because you know your baby best.
 But remember, a crying baby isn’t always a hungry baby.
-Before you jump to feed him, check whether he:
+Before you jump to feed them, check whether they:

 - Is dressed appropriately (i.e., not too hot or too cold)

-- Is uncomfortable (e.g., has gas, is feverish or is ill)
+- Are uncomfortable (e.g., has gas, is feverish or is ill)

 If none of these apply, they might very well be hungry.
 Pay close attention and you will be able to tell a “Feed me!” cry from an “I’m sleepy” cry from a “Change me!” cry in no time.